 © Barry M. Popkin, 2021

-Diagram depicting the relationships between stakeholders’ interests (governments, health advocates, consumers, and industry), their potential responses to sweetened beverage taxes, and measurable outcomes for evaluations.
+Diagram showing the relationships between the interests of governments, health advocates, consumers, and industry, their potential responses to taxes, and measurable outcomes for evaluations.

 October 2016, addresses the burden of obesity, why tax sugary drinks, & countering food industry claims